jihs2113/jihs2113/README.md

 I enjoy painting and surf. 🏄

-I hope to develop precise and fast things. ✨
+I hope to Agile Software Development. the more precise more fast ✨

 ### 💪Skills
 Platforms & Languages